joaoMartinSaquet/ia2_learning_env/doc/ECS.md

    - A **system** contains the logic that operates on entities based on their components.
    - Systems process all entities that possess certain components, applying game logic or updates to their state (e.g., a system might move entities with position and velocity components).

+4. **Resources**
+   - "globally unique" data of some kind.
+In Bevy ECS, we represent globally unique data using the Resource trait.

+Here are some examples of data that could be encoded as a Resource:

+Elapsed Time
+Asset Collections (sounds, textures, meshes)
+Renderers
 ### How ECS Works

 - **Entities** act as containers, holding one or more components.